 A: Some of the most visited locations within the park include Cades Cove, Clingmans Dome (the highest point in the park), and the abandoned town of Elkmont.
 Don’t forget to stop by the Townsend Visitors Center for maps, brochures, and expert advice on planning your visit.

 We hope you found our guide to things to do in Townsend, TN, helpful and inspiring.
-Now go ahead and start planning your family’s unforgettable Smoky Mountain adventure!
+It’s one of our favorite places for a day trip or even just lunch.
+Now, start planning your family’s unforgettable Smoky Mountain adventure!